great-expectations/great_expectations/docs/docusaurus/docs/reference/expectations/conditional_expectations.md

 ## Format of row_conditions values

-Do not use single quotes nor `\n` inside the specified `row_condition` as shown in the following examples:
+Do not use single quotes or `\n` inside the specified `row_condition` as shown in the following examples:

 ```python
 row_condition="PClass=='1st'"  # never use simple quotes inside !!!